Skip to main content

 Monitoring of PostgreSQL cluster and databases for 1C

-Cluster and database node metrics can also be exported in Prometheus format.
+The full set of available metrics can be export in Prometheus format.

 View the status of the node cluster

-2. Open the cluster page → Monitoring tab.
+2. Open the cluster page → tab Monitoring.

 Cluster node metrics in the control panel

-vCPUHow many percent of the node cluster cores are loaded
+vCPUHow many percent of the node cluster cores are utilized

 MemoryMemory utilization excluding cache and operating system buffers in percent or gigabytes